xwmx/nb/README.md

   sudo nb env install
 ```

+Manually installed copies of `nb` can be updated using the `nb update`
+command.

+##### User-only Installation

-To install as a user, simply add the `nb` script to your `$PATH`.
-If
+To install with just user permissions, simply add the `nb` script to your
-you already have a `~/bin` directory, for example, you can use one of the
+`$PATH`.
+If you already have a `~/bin` directory, for example, you can use
-following commands:
+one of the following commands:

 ```bash
 # download with wget